wearehanno/oskar/README.md

     $ mongod

+- Download and install nodeJS: https://nodejs.org/download/
+- Install Grunt: `npm install grunt -g`
+- Run `npm install` to install dependencies
+- Run `grunt prepublish` to build the app: this copies the source files over to the `target` folder and compiles CoffeeScript to JavaScript
+- Start the local app using Heroku Foreman, with: `foreman start web`
+- You can reach the site at http://localhost:5000
+- Compile & watch CoffeeScript and SASS files using `grunt watch`

+## Unit tests

+Oskar is being tested with [Mocha](http://mochajs.org/) and [should.js](https://github.com/tj/should.js/) For the mongo tests to pass, you'll have to run a mongo database under `mongodb://localhost:27017`.

 Run the unit tests for all modules:

     $ npm test

 To run only a single unit test call the test file explicitly, such as `npm test test/inputHelper.coffee`

-For the mongo tests to pass, you'll have to run a mongo database under `mongodb://localhost:27017`.

-You will need to modify the test parameters in `package.json` under `scripts.test`, to give the test suite a valid Slack API key to test with.
-We will shortly be updating the repository so that tests can be run on a Slack test account, though.